matthewtownson/Python_KD4014/_episodes/12-numpy-intro.md

 - "Describe the key features and use-cases of a Numpy n-dimensional array"
 - "Clean data for easier file parsing"
 - "Save data to a file"
+- "Create Numpy arrays"
+- "Create an automatic counter within a FOR loop"
 - "Iterate through 1d and 2d Numpy arrays"
 keypoints:
 - "Use the `NumPy` library to work with numerical data in Python"